thibautvs/react-website-starter/README.md

 * Static pre-render so no backend required.
 Can be hosted on Amazon S3, NGINX, shared hosting etc.
 * Webpack as it's the de facto choice for React projects and much more powerful out of the box than Browserify.
 * ES2015 via Babel.
 No brainer.
-* Sass as it's still the best CSS preprocessor and simpler than a custom PostCSS configuration.
+* PostCSS as it's the most flexible and innovative approach.
 * Only essential libraries for speed optimization. jQuery, Lodash, Moment etc can be installed later on when necessary.
 * No app/vendor bundle split, leading to fewer HTTP requests as static websites usually only have a few dependencies.
 * No semicolons in JavaScript files for nicer/simpler looking code.
 Popular convention in modern projects such as [Redux][redux].
 Can be easily restored/removed via [Semi][semi].